Illuminationism: Legacy

 Suhrawardi tried to present a new perspective on questions like those of existence.
 He not only caused peripatetic philosophers to confront such new questions, but also gave new life to the body of philosophy after Avicenna.
 According to John Walbridge, Suhrawardi's critiques of Peripatetic philosophy could be counted as an important turning point for his successors.
 Although Suhravardi was first a pioneer of Peripatetic philosophy, he later became a Platonist following a mystical experience.
 He is also counted as one who revived the ancient wisdom in Persia by his philosophy of illumination.
 His followers, such as Shahrzouri and Qutb al-Din al-Shirazi tried to continue the way of their teacher.
 Suhrewardi makes a distinction between two approaches in the philosophy of illumination: one approach is discursive and another is intuitive.

+Safavid Iran

 Illuminationist thinkers in the School of Isfahan played a significant role in revitalizing academic life in the Safavid Empire under Shah Abbas I (1588–1629).
 Avicennan thought continued to inform philosophy during the reign of the Safavid Empire.
-Illuminationism was taught in Safavid Madrasas (Place of Study) established by pious shahs.
+Illuminationism was taught in Safavid Madrasas (places of study) established by pious shahs.